weslambert/securityonion-sublime/README.md

 Last, an Sublime analyzer is configured, allowing analysts to paste the base64 content of an EML as the value of an observable, and provided the type of `eml` is chosen, the Sublime analyzer will submit a request to a local or remotely configured Sublime server.

+### NOTE: This script should be run on a manager or standalone Security Onion node.

+#### Requirements
+ - Externally managed Sublime server with a webhook action configured to point to `http://$securityonion:8228`.

+#### Install

+`git clone https://github.com/weslambert/securityonion-sublime && cd securityonion-sublime && sudo ./install_so-sublime`

+#### Post-Install
+If running a distributed deployment, run the command below after script completion, or wait 15 minutes for Salt to replicate changes to downstream nodes.

+`sudo salt "*" state.highstate`

+##### Configure the analyzer
 To configure the analyzer, the following details should be provided in the sensoroni section of the minion pillar:

 ```